apache/spark/CI.rst

   (container registry, code repository).
 This is necessary as the code in those PRs (including CI job definition) might be modified by people who are not committers for the Apache Airflow Code Repository.
   The main purpose of those jobs is to check if PR builds cleanly, if the test run properly and if the PR is ready to review and merge.
+The runs are using cached images from the Private GitHub registry - CI, Production Images as well as base Python images that are also cached in the Private GitHub registry.

 * **Direct Push/Merge Run** - Those runs are results of direct pushes done by the committers or as result of merge of a Pull Request by the committers.
 Those runs execute in the context of the Apache Airflow Code Repository and have also write permission for GitHub resources (container registry, code repository).